Sex Hormone Binding Globulin (SHBG)

 SHBG reflects how efficiently the body regulates hormone availability.

-When SHBG levels are balanced, testosterone distribution aligns more closely with physiological needs.
-This supports stable androgen signaling across tissues involved in muscle maintenance, energy regulation, mood, and metabolic health.
+When SHBG levels are balanced, testosterone and estrogen distribution aligns more closely with physiological needs.
+This supports stable signaling across tissues involved in muscle maintenance, energy regulation, mood, reproductive health, and metabolic function.

 Very high or very low SHBG values can signal broader metabolic or hormonal imbalance.
 Optimizing SHBG is not about targeting a specific number, but about supporting the metabolic and endocrine conditions that allow appropriate hormone distribution over time.